Travel & conservation company, since 1991

 Friday, 18 March 2016

 We had decided to combine a five-day, approximately 60km trek with a few days spent checking out some of the country’s incredible cultural sites.
 Our Simien hike would conclude with a climb up Bwahit – Ethiopia’s second-highest mountain.
-At an altitude of 4,437 metres, Bwahit was a five-hour hike, and a one-kilometre vertical ascent above our final campsite, taking us up into the clouds and giving us a stunning view back over where we had hiked the previous days.
+At an altitude of 4,437 metres, Bwahit was a five-hour hike and a one-kilometre vertical ascent above our final campsite, taking us up into the clouds and giving us a stunning view of where we had hiked the previous days.

 The spectacular Simien Mountains ©Limalimo Lodge